wowemulation-dev/warcraft-rs/docs/guides/stormlib-differences.md

 ## Overview

-StormLib has evolved over 20+ years to handle various edge cases, game-specific quirks, and optimizations.
-Our wow-mpq implementation provides a clean, safe Rust alternative focusing on core MPQ functionality while achieving **100% compatibility** with StormLib.
+StormLib has evolved over 20+ years to handle edge cases, game-specific quirks, and optimizations.
+The wow-mpq implementation provides a Rust alternative focusing on core MPQ functionality with compatibility with StormLib.

 ### Key Achievements